If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘I’m not pretty enough for you, Harry.’
 Katie giggled.
 ‘I’m glad you’re my friend again.
 I enjoy scaring the firsties with you.’

-‘You’re the one who does all the scaring,’ Harry swept her legs out from underneath her and carried her into the hall toward the infirmary.
+‘You’re the one who does all the scaring.’
+Harry swept her legs out from underneath her and carried her into the hall toward the infirmary.
 ‘I just stand there.’

 No. She’d understand, though.
 As long as she knew why.
-A cold trickle of dread slid down his side.
+A cold trickle of dread slid down his spine.
 Which the Daily Prophet and Rita Skeeter certainly won’t help with if they get a photo somehow.
 Harry disillusioned them both.

 ‘Nearly,’ Harry said.
 ‘Only a minute or two now.’